graphdeco-inria/gaussian-splatting/README.md

 ## Converting your own Scenes

 We provide a converter script ```convert.py```, which uses COLMAP to extract SfM information.
-Optionally, you can use ImageMagick to resize the input images.
+Optionally, you can use ImageMagick to resize the undistorted images.
+This rescaling is similar to MipNeRF360, i.e., it creates images with 1/2, 1/4 and 1/8 the original resolution in corresponding folders.
 To use them, please first install a recent version of COLMAP (ideally CUDA-powered) and ImageMagick.
 Put the images you want to use in a directory ```<location>/input```.
 If you have COLMAP and ImageMagick on your system path, you can simply run
 ```shell
 python convert.py -s <location> [--resize] #If not resizing, ImageMagick is not needed
 ```